bbarbara19/memorygame/Readme.md

 the user can proceed to the next turn even after more wrong attempts.

 ### Users stories
-- People looking for a memory game
+- Users looking for a memory game
-- People who used to play the original toy version of the game and would like to try the online version too.
+- Players who used to play the original toy version of the game and would like to try the online version too.

 ### UX
 * It is a one page application designed to be very intuitive
 * Navigation is functional, there is a top drop down menu button with the game instructions
-* For all the main events of the games the game instructions are displayed in an alert
+* For all the main events of the games a brief instruction is displayed in an alert
-* The application is designed to be adaptable to different screen sizes
+* The application is designed to be adaptable to different screen sizes,

 ### Technology used
 - HTML5